Deliaz/nanotube/README.md

-# nanotube
+# nanoTube

-Experimental chrome extension that copies video stream from YouTube to the browser action icon.
+Chrome extension that copies video stream from YouTube to the browser action icon.

+Totally useless and was made as an experiment.